 April 26 – August 28

-Weaving Magic presents an exquisite handwoven tapestry entitled The Caged Bird's Song.
+Weaving Magic presentsed an exquisite handwoven tapestry entitled The Caged Bird's Song.
 The work reflects Chris Ofili's interest in classical mythology and contemporary "demigods" as well as the stories, magic, and colors of Trinidad, where he has lived since 2005.
 Commissioned by the historic British Clothworkers' Company, the tapestry was made in collaboration with Dovecot Tapestry Studio in Edinburgh.
-The exhibition will also include a series of preparatory works on paper in an installation conceived by the artist for the Gallery's Sunley Room.
-Following the exhibition, the tapestry will go on permanent display in the Clothworkers' Hall in London.
+The exhibition also included a series of preparatory works on paper in an installation conceived by the artist for the Gallery's Sunley Room.
+The tapestry will go on permanent display in the Clothworkers' Hall in London.

 Metamorphosis: Titian 2012, Ofili's previous exhibition at the National Gallery, presented costume and set designs created in collaboration with the Royal Ballet.
 The project was based on Titian masterpieces depicting stories from Ovid's epic poem Metamorphoses: Diana and Actaeon, The Death of Actaeon, and Diana and Callisto.